huermos/ffxiv-nyanpass/README.md

-# Nyanpass - FFXIV Overlay
+# Nyanpass - FFXIV Overlay theme

 A new theme of Overlay Plugin.